Human-centric transformation: What is it and why does it matter?

 “According to the World Economic Forum, active learning and learning strategies will be number two on the list of top 10 skills of 2025.
 Well, there is a long way to go from classroom teaching to self-driven learning, team-based learning, or digital co-creation.
 Human-centric transformation could be a perfect solution for the challenges we are facing in learning new skills for the future (or even for today).“

-Riitta Hyppänen, business coach, trainer, writer.
+Riitta Hyppänen, business coach, trainer, and writer.
 CEO at CM & HR Consulting Oy.

 Facilitating human-centric transformation is the skill of the future

-Whether you’re a leader wanting to build a better company culture, or you work in organizational development or talent management, being able to facilitate transformation in a human-centric way will set you up for success.
+Whether you’re an IT or management consultant supporting your clients in large-scale transformation or a leader wanting to build a better company culture, being able to facilitate transformation in a human-centric way will set you up for success.

 You might be interested in these as wellView all